david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

 **Exercise 1: Human Pose Estimation**

-This demo detects people and draws a stick figure inside them to show limb positions.
-This model has already been converted for use with OpenVINO.
+This demo detects people and draws a stick figure to show limb positions.
+This model has already been converted for use with the Intel® Distribution of OpenVINO™ toolkit.

 - Requires downloading the human-pose-estimation-0001 (ICV) Model.
 - Requires video or camera input.